rickt/gsuitemdm/cloudfunctions/README.md

 All of the cloud functions are designed to be as simple as possible, and all follow the same general principles, and GCP cloud function design principles/best practices.
 A cloud function (as used in GSuiteMDM) is an http(s)-triggered mini-webserver.
 They are deployed to GCP, and scale up/down as needed.
 A high-level overview of the basic GSuiteMDM cloud functions model is:

 1. Basic Checks
-  * HTTP listener starts up, listens for requests
+  * https listener starts up, listens for requests
   * Verify incoming requests don't have a null body and appear to be valid JSON for our API
   * Retrieve the GSuiteMDM API key from Secret Manager
   * Verify that a valid API key was sent in the request
   * Verify that a correct action (specific to each cloud function) was sent in the request
   * Perform basic sanity checks on the action-specific data (specific to each cloud function) that was sent in the request
 2. GSuiteMDM service starts
-  * Retrieve cloud function configuration from Secret Manager
+  * Retrieve the common GSuiteMDM configuration from Secret Manager
   * Retrieve all G Suite domain configurations from Secret Manager
   * Verify that the domain specified in the request is a valid, configured domain
   * Perform any final (specific to each cloud function) request data validation